zachighton/bank_customer_classification/README.md

 We are working as a risk analysts with a bank.
 Apart from the other banking and loan services, the bank also provides credit card services which are a very important source of revenue.
 The bank wants to understand the demographics and other characteristics of its customers that accept a credit card offer and that do not accept a credit card.

-Usually, the observational data for these kinds of problems is somewhat limited in that often the company sees only those who respond to an offer.
-To get around this, the bank designs a focused marketing study, with 18,000 current bank customers.
-This focused approach allows the bank to know who does and does not respond to the offer, and to use existing demographic data that is already available on each customer.

 ## Goals

-Our main goals for the project are as follows:
+Our main goals for the project were as follows:

-- Identify the demographics and charateristics which most influece creditcard offer acceptance.
+- Identify the demographics and charateristics which most influence whether a credit card offer is accepted or rejected.
 - Create a model to predict which customers are likely to accept an offer.